 * As defined by Five Star Professional, the wealth manager has not: A. Been subject to a regulatory action that resulted in a license being suspended or revoked, or payment of a fine; B. Had more than a total of three settled or pending complaints filed against them and/or a total of five settled, pending, dismissed or denied complaints with any regulatory authority or Five Star Professional’s consumer complaint process.
 Unfavorable feedback may have been discovered through a check of complaints registered with a regulatory authority or complaints registered through Five Star Professional’s consumer complaint process; feedback may not be representative of any one client’s experience; C. Individually contributed to a financial settlement of a customer complaint; D. Filed for personal bankruptcy within the past 11 years; E. Been terminated from a financial services firm within the past 11 years; F. Been convicted of a felony); Award does not evaluate quality of services provided to clients.
 Once awarded, wealth managers may purchase additional profile ad space or promotional products.
 The Five Star award is not indicative of the wealth manager’s future performance.
 Wealth managers may or may not use discretion in their practice and therefore may not manage their client’s assets.
 The inclusion of a wealth manager on the Five Star Wealth Manager list should not be construed as an endorsement of the wealth manager by Five Star Professional or this publication.
 Working with a Five Star Wealth Manager or any wealth manager is no guarantee as to future investment success, nor is there any guarantee that the selected wealth managers will be awarded this accomplishment by Five Star Professional in the future.
 For more information on the Five Star award and the research/selection methodology, go to fivestarprofessional.com.

-Click below to read more about the program summary and research methodology: 5 Star Professional Wealth Manager Program Summary and Research Methodology Updated January 2016.pdf
+Click below to read more about the program summary and research methodology, current for 2020: 5 Star Professional Wealth Manager Program Summary and Research Methodology Updated January 2016.pdf